joshorr/pydantic-partials/README.md

 [//]: # (--8<-- [start:readme])

-## Important Upgrade from v1.x Notes
+## Important Upgrade from v1.x to 2.x Notes

 I decided to make the default behavior of `PartialModel` not be automatic anymore.